There’s no doubt about it: if your dream is to work with cool brands, you need to have a kick-ass media kit.

-Just like you wouldn’t apply for a job without a CV, you shouldn’t apply for a brand collaboration without a media kit.
+Just like you wouldn’t have an Instagram profile without a bio, you shouldn’t apply for a brand collaboration without a media kit.

 Whether you contact a brand for a collaboration or a brand contacts you, your media kit is essential.
 It makes you look professional and it shows brands why they should work with you.

 Look at your media kit as your opportunity to shine.
-Together with your brand pitch, it is the main tool you can use to market and position yourself in the best way possible.
+Together with your introduction email, it is the main tool you can use to show yourself to brands in the best way possible.

 A creative and unique media kit will

-- Grab the attention of prospective brands and help you stand out
+- Grab the attention of brands you want to work with

 - Increase your value by showcasing your best content

-- Help you get collaborations and produce income
+- Help you get collaborations and build your portfolio

 Let’s be honest, who doesn’t want all that?